jalkwefrgerged/scratch2/mis.md

-Below is the consolidated set of gaps for the given rule set regarding key management information systems and applications:
+Below is an updated list of gaps that incorporates additional considerations around front-office digital platforms for sale in resolution, and the need to distinguish MIS ownership between bank and non-bank entities:

 ---

 **Current Deficit: No Formal, Ongoing Process for Maintaining and Improving MIS Inventory**
-• Implement a structured, repeatable approach that both (1) keeps an up-to-date catalog of each management information system (e.g., ownership/licensing details, key personnel, contract terms), and (2) continuously identifies, prioritizes, and remediates deficiencies (e.g., incomplete integration, limited reporting capabilities).
-Define clear timelines, accountability measures, and periodic checkpoints to validate progress and ensure resolution-readiness.
+• Implement a structured, repeatable approach to (1) keep an up-to-date catalog of every key MIS and digital platform required for resolution—including those in the front office that could be sold as part of a franchise component—and (2) continuously identify and address deficiencies (e.g., incomplete integration or limited reporting capabilities).
+Make sure the inventory explicitly tracks whether each system is bank-owned or owned by a non-bank legal entity, so the bank can appropriately plan for separation in resolution.
+Define timelines, accountability measures, and periodic checkpoints to ensure the bank remains resolution-ready.

 **Current Deficit: Absence of a Standardized Method for Ensuring Resolution Access to Non-Owned Systems**
-• Develop a procedure to evaluate contract terms and projected costs, and specify how continuity will be maintained for any third-party or affiliate-owned systems in a failure scenario.
-This should include alternatives or contingency plans for preserving or replacing critical functionality if access is restricted.
+• Develop a formal procedure to evaluate and record contract terms, projected costs, and alternative arrangements for any system the bank does not fully own—particularly when a non-bank entity or affiliate holds the licensing rights.
+This must include strategies for sustaining or replacing these systems if the non-bank owner is in a separate resolution, ensuring ongoing functionality for the CIDI’s operations or prospective buyers of any franchise component.

 **Current Deficit: Insufficient Governance Over Data Collection and Maintenance**
-• Establish clear roles, responsibilities, and controls for verifying data integrity, timeliness, and completeness within each relevant system.
-This governance structure should include audits, review protocols, and sign-off processes that ensure the data required for the full resolution submission is accurate and readily available.
+• Establish clear roles, responsibilities, and controls to verify data integrity, timeliness, and completeness in all relevant MIS—including a governance structure that oversees front-office digital platforms vital to franchise components.
+This should include auditing, review protocols, and sign-off processes ensuring the data required for a resolution submission is accurate, readily available, and appropriately segmented between bank and non-bank ownership.